A multi-vehicle car insurance policy lets you insure all your cars together and could save you hundreds per year in the process.

 Brands that offer multi-car insurance discounts

-Here are a few brands that offer multi-car insurance discounts and how much they'll knock off your policy if you insure more than one car with them.
+We've listed a few brands that offer multi-car insurance discounts plus shown how much they'll knock off your policy if you insure more than one car with them.

 |Brand||Discount||Number of vehicles to be eligible|